 Requirements & Instructions

-After you submit your application, you will be considered for admission to the History Department as well for as any funding for which you qualify.
+After you submit your application, you will be considered for admission to the History Department and for any Universty fellowship competitions you may be elligible for.

 The admissions committee seeks prospective students who are prepared to engage in a rigorous course of study undertaken in collaboration with a wide range of teachers and colleagues.
 In order for the committee to get to know you as a potential member of our community, we ask that you provide a snapshot of your intellectual and personal interests through a research statement.

 - How would you like to grow as an historian and intellectual during your time in graduate school?
 How has your understanding of history changed in the course of your studies thus far?

 - What problems of understanding or interpretation are you most interested in engaging during your time in graduate school?
 What was the most interesting and formative class you took as an undergraduate outside the history department, and how did it shape how you look at the past and at historical writing?

 - Many people become aware sometime during their youth of the power of the past.
 How is history different from the past?